jasonwurzel/FetchWallpaper/README.md

 	-c                         The id's of the categories you want in RANDOM mode.
 	-h, --help                 Show this message and exit

 This application has 2 modes.
-You can run in *random* mode and in *member*.
-Default you are always running in random mode and you can define categories to filter.
+You can run in *random* and in *member* mode.
+Default it is always running in random mode and you can define categories to filter.
 In member mode, you can define a user id (from the Wallpaperup site) and an optional folder id (A categorized favourite from the given user) to select a random wallpaper.

 To run this program at startup.
 Just create a shortcut of this program and place this in your startup folder (start > programs > startup).
 Then in the properties of this shortcut, set the target to something like this